Kochen-Specker Contextuality: Contextuality as a property of nature

 \subsubsection{Inequalities for Spekkens' noncontextuality}

-Spekkens' notion of noncontextuality has been tested experimentally in \citet{Spekkens:2009PRL, Mazurek2016}.
-In order to do so, it is necessary first to derive noncontextuality inequalities that are testable against the observed statistics.
-This has been done in several works~\cite{Spekkens:2009PRL, Mazurek2016, KunjwalPRL2015,Pusey2015,XuPRA2016,KunjwalPRA2018,SchmidPRA2018,KrishnaNJP2017}.
-In the following, we present the results by ~\citet{Mazurek2016}, both on the theoretical and experimental side, as the authors managed to overcome some difficulties present in the first experiment \cite{Spekkens:2009PRL}, in particular, in relation to the operational equivalence of preparations and measurements.
+Spekkens' notion of noncontextuality was tested experimentally by \citet{Spekkens:2009PRL, Mazurek2016,Hameedi:2017PRL,Anwer:2019XXX}.
+To do so, it is first necessary to derive noncontextuality inequalities that are testable against the observed statistics.
+This was done in several works~\cite{Spekkens:2009PRL, Mazurek2016, KunjwalPRL2015,Pusey2015,XuPRA2016,KunjwalPRA2018,SchmidPRA2018,KrishnaNJP2017}.
+In the following, we present the results by \citet{Mazurek2016}, on both the theoretical and experimental sides, as they managed to overcome some difficulties present in the first experiment \cite{Spekkens:2009PRL}, particularly, in relation to the operational equivalence of preparations and measurements.
 The noncontextuality inequality by \citet{Mazurek2016}, based on both preparation and measurement noncontextuality, is presented in the following.
-First, one needs to introduce six preparations $P_{t,b}$, for $t=1,2,3$ and $b=0,1$ , such that
+One first needs to introduce six preparations $P_{t,b}$, for $t=1,2,3$ and $b=0,1$ , such that

-and three dichotomic measurements $M_t$ for $t=1,2,3$ such that the average measurement is the ``fair coin flip'' measurement, i.e.,
+and three dichotomic measurements $M_t$ for $t=1,2,3$, such that the average measurement is the ``fair coin flip'' measurement, i.e.,

 where, as usual, $p(b|M , P)$ denotes the probability of an output $b$ given the preparation $P$ and the measurement $M$.
-Then, the noncontextuality inequality reads
+The noncontextuality inequality reads